 A production licence is valid for an initial period of up to 10 years, which is reserved for exploration activity.

 Petroleum activities on the Norwegian continental shelf started in the North Sea and have gradually expanded northwards, following the principle of step-by-step exploration.
 Almost the whole of the North Sea is now considered to be mature.
-The same applies to the Halten Bank, northwards towards the Nordland Ridge, the areas around Ormen Lange and Aasta Hansteen in the Norwegian Sea, and Snøhvit and Goliat in the Barents Sea.
+The same applies to the Halten Bank, northwards towards the Nordland Ridge, the areas around Ormen Lange and Aasta Hansteen in the Norwegian Sea, Snøhvit and Goliat as well as Castberg and Wisting in the Barents Sea.

 In mature areas, the geology is well known and there is well developed or planned infrastructure.
 New discoveries are likely to be made but they will probably not be large.
 However, there are exceptions, such as the major Johan Sverdrup oil field discovered in the North Sea.